Skip to content

 Tube form

-Quite a lot!
-Keep all your active ingredients away from sunlight Else they will go rancid & you will never know why your skin isn’t improving!
-Your bathroom cabinets work just fine and always buy the tube form packaging.
-It’s the best & the safest form for Retinoids.
+Storage: Yes, quite a lot!
+Keep both Adapalene and Tretinoin away from sunlight, else they will go rancid and you will never know why your skin isn’t improving!
+Your bathroom cabinets work just fine.

 When should you stop using Adapalene and Tretinoin?